chipxsd/stream-based-sync/stream-based-sync.md

 ### 3.1 The Motivation

-In most cases, developers want to solve the synchronization of shared data model between clients and the server with minimum data redundancy.
+In most cases, developers want to solve the synchronization of shared data model between clients and the server with **minimum data redundancy**.
 This not only lowers the storage and bandwidth costs of a hosted system, but also saves CPU time.
 We already discussed this a little in **chapter 2.4.1 -- Absolute Synchronization**, and **chapter 2.5 --